Hahn Teaching with Technology Grants

 Hahn Grants are designed to support the innovative use of technology for instructional purposes.
 Typically, grants range from a few hundred to a few thousand dollars.
 A call for proposals is issued each year in early March with a late March deadline.
 The Hahn Grant Committee meets in mid-April to review proposals and to allocate the available funds.
 Any funds that remain after this distribution are held for allocation at the discretion of the grant committee over the course of the following year.

-Proposals should be addressed to Mary McMahon, ITS's Director of Instructional Services, and must contain:
+Proposals should be addressed to Mary McMahon, ITS's Director of Instructional and Research Services, and must contain:

 - a description of the project and its instructional impact;

 - a description of equipment, materials, and human resources needed to complete the project (consult Mary McMahon in ITS);

 - a timeline for completing the project;

 - a sense of your availability during the summer for consultation about the project;